-Provide a description of chemical oceanographic properties at the site above the site throughout the water column and horizontally from the proposed mine site, that includes nutrients, particle loads, temperature, oxygen, salinity, density, particulate and dissolved organic matter, pH, chemical composition, includingconcentrations of trace metals, dissolved gas profiles, depth range and characteristics of oxygen minimum zone, redox regimes, carbonate saturation, and spatial (horizontal and vertical) and temporal (seasonal and interannual) variability of these properties, and vent-fluid characteristics if applicable.
+Provide a description of chemical oceanographic properties at the mining sites the impact areas, and the designated Preservation Reference Zones (PRZs), throughout the water column and horizontally from the proposed mine site, that includes nutrients, particle loads, temperature, oxygen, salinity, density, particulate and dissolved organic matter, pH, chemical composition, including[, but not limited to] concentrations of trace metals, dissolved gas profiles, depth range and characteristics of oxygen minimum zone, redox regimes, carbonate saturation, [hydrocarbon] and spatial (horizontal and vertical) and temporal (seasonal and interannual) variability of these properties, and vent-fluid characteristics if applicable.

 4.8 Seabed substrate and sub-seabed characteristics

-Provide a description of seabed substrate and sub-seabed composition (to benthic subsurface layers), including, but not limited to, physical, chemical, geological and oceanographic properties, specific gravity, bulk density, sediment composition, physical and chemical composition of pore-water and pore-water profiles, grain size, sediment mechanics, dissolved and particulate organic and inorganic carbon, nutrients, carbonates, redox regimes, and spatial (horizontal and vertical) and temporal (seasonal and interannual) variability in these characteristics).
-Substrate composition should be described to a depth below the seafloor prescribed in the relevant Standardor Regional Environmental Management Plan.
+Provide a description of seabed substrate and sub-seabed composition (to benthic subsurface layers) of the wider mine sites, the impact areas, and the designated Preservation Reference Zones (PRZs), including, but not limited to, physical, chemical, geological and oceanographic properties, specific gravity, bulk density, sediment composition, physical and chemical composition of pore-water and pore-water profiles, grain size, [mineralogy] sediment mechanics, dissolved and particulate organic and inorganic carbon, nutrients, carbonates, redox regimes, and spatial (horizontal and vertical) and temporal (seasonal and interannual) variability in these characteristics).
+Substrate composition shall [] be described to a depth below the seafloor prescribed in the relevant Standard on Baseline Information and the applicable [as indicated in the] [] Regional Environmental Management Plan.

+4.8bis Rare or sensitive habitats

+Identify and describe the physical and chemical characteristics of rare or sensitive habitats in line with the respective international guidelines (FAO 2009, Azores Criteria 2010) and policy decisions (, UN, CBD …) such as hydrothermal vents, ridges, seamounts, as well as oceanographic fronts or eddies, abyss hills and canyons and other geological and oceanographic features.

 4.9 Natural hazards

-Provide a description and trend analysis of variation related to applicable potential natural hazards for the site, including, but not limited to, volcanism, seismic activity, cyclone/hurricane, tsunamis, climate-relatedvariability etc. and how these may vary in future, e.g. as a consequence of climate change.
+Provide a description and trend analysis of variation related to applicable potential natural hazards for the site, including, but not limited to, volcanism, seismic activity, cyclone/hurricane, tsunamis, climate-related oceanographic changes and variability [, slides, slumps,] etc. and how these may develop [] in future, e.g. as a consequence of climate change.

 4.10 Noise and light

-Provide a description of local ambient noise and light at the seabed, in the water column and at the surface, including, but not limited to, light intensity, backscatter, and attenuation, and spatial (horizontal and vertical) and temporal (seasonal and interannual) variability in these characteristics, indicating pertinence to fauna where known.
+Provide a description of local ambient noise and light at the seabed, [] throughout the water column and at the surface, including, but not limited to, light intensity, backscatter, and attenuation, bioluminescence, and spatial (horizontal and vertical) and temporal (seasonal and interannual) variability in these characteristics, indicating pertinence to fauna where known.

-4.11 Greenhouse gas emissions and climate change
+4.11 Greenhouse gas emissions []

-Provide a description of the level of gas and fluid emissions from both natural and anthropogenic activities in the Area, as well as those affecting sea floor and water-column chemistry..
+Provide a description [and quantification] of the level of gas and fluid emissions from [] anthropogenic activities in the Area, as well as those affecting sea floor and water-column chemistry.

+4.11bis Climate Change

+Description of the expected changes in physical and chemical oceanographic conditions and processes in the broader area of the mine site due to climate change.

 4.12 Summary of the existing physicochemical environment

-Summarize key findings and include notes on special considerations for rare or sensitive habitats hydrothermal vents, ridges, seamounts and oceanographic fronts or eddies, abyss hills and canyons and other geological and oceanographic features described in this section.
+Summarize key findings and include notes on special considerations for rare or sensitive habitats hydrothermal vents, ridges, seamounts and oceanographic fronts or eddies, abyss hills [, fracture zones] and canyons and other geological and oceanographic features described in this section.
 It is anticipated that this summary will be up to one page and be more extensive than the key messages section.

 5. Description of the existing biological environment